A-

 What Factors can Influence the Cost of Living in Dunedin?

-Groceries: Grocery expenditures have undergone notable escalation over the last 2-3 years.
-In some markets, the cost of food products has surged by more than 20%, while others have experienced only modest increments.
-These fluctuations in food costs can have a significant impact on the overall cost of living in any region.
-In Dunedin, the groceries index registers 0.5% lower than the national average.
+Groceries: Over the past 2-3 years, grocery expenses have experienced substantial upward trends.
+In certain markets, food prices have surged by over 20% during this period, while others have witnessed more modest increases.
+These fluctuations in food costs can wield significant influence over the overall cost of living in a given region.
+In Dunedin, the groceries index is 5.6% higher than the national average.

 Where is the Data From?

-The Dunedin cost of living data displayed above is derived from the C2ER cost of living index to provide a useful and reasonably accurate measure of living cost differences in urban areas.
-The index takes into account data from 300 independent researches, covering more than 60 goods and services across 6 different categories, to create an overall index for each area, with 100 being the average.
-The C2ER index does not include sales or income tax rates in their data, however AreaVibes does include both income and sales tax rates in the overall cost of living score for each area.
+The cost of living in Dunedin, presented above is derived from the C2ER cost of living index, offering a practical method for assessing living cost disparities in urban areas.
+Published quarterly, this index compiles data from more than 300 independent researchers, encompassing over 60 goods and services in 6 categories.
+The weightings assigned to cost variances are informed by government survey data tracking the expenditure patterns of professional and executive households.
+It should be noted that the C2ER index does not include data on sales or income tax rates, however, AreaVibes incorporates tax rates into the overall cost of living score for each area.

 Cost Of Living Quick Facts